Lathe CNC Conversion History

 CNC with Handwheels and Joystick…

-The CNC people call the handwheels "manual pulse generators" or MPG's.
-I'll be looking into the whole idea of MPG's as well as seeing what the current crop of CNC software offers to the manual machinist who wants to make one-offs.
-The Mach software has a great set of wizards for this purpose.
-The software is free to download just for looking at, and most will find the Wizards are straightforward to use.
+The CNC people call the handwheels “manual pulse generators” or MPG’s.
+I’ll be looking into the whole idea of MPG’s as well as seeing what the current crop of CNC software offers to the manual machinist who wants to make one-offs.
+Having a set of wizards to make it easy to do simple operations without CADCAM is called “Conversational CNC”, and it works well too.

 I will also point out that good CAD/CAM software is amazingly fast to go from a drawing to g-codes.
 I find I like having a drawing available for what I’m doing, and once I having a drawing, that’s most of the way to being able to lay hands on the g-codes.
 Maybe this CNC stuff can be pretty spontaneous after all!